Tile (company): Funding

 Tile's developers used Selfstarter, an open source website platform, to crowdfund the project through pre-orders.

 As of July 7, 2013, Tile had raised over US$2.6 million by selling preordered Tiles directly to 50,000 backers through their website.

 In 2014, Tile raised additional Series A funding of US$13 million led by GGV Capital and a further US$3 million from Khosla Ventures in 2015.

 Dispute with Apple

 In May 2020, Tile sought assistance from the European Union in a dispute it had with Apple regarding the provision of its services on Apple devices.
 It claimed that its app was not activated on Apple devices while the Find My service provided by Apple is activated automatically.
 Apple denied the allegation.
 In September 2020, Tile joined the Coalition for App Fairness which aims to reach better conditions for the inclusion of apps into app stores.

+Hacking incident

+In 2024 a computer hacker acquired the credentials of a suspected former Tile employee and gained access to the company's internal tool that processes location data for law enforcement, as well as customer data such as names, addresses, emails, telephone numbers, and order information.
+Other functions that were compromised include changing the email address linked to a particular device and creating administrative users.
+Tile said only its customer support platform, not the service platform, was breached and it has disabled credentials to prevent further unauthorized access.

+Privacy issues

+In September 2025, a group of researchers from Georgia Tech warned that Tile's Bluetooth trackers leak identifying data in plain text, in contrast to Life360's guarantees about security and privacy.
+The researchers alleged Tile's setup was giving stalkers an easy way to track victims.
+According to the research, notable flaws were Tile servers storing tag locations, MAC addresses, and unique ID codes without end-to-end encryption, and the tags broadcasting unencrypted Bluetooth signals, allowing others to track someone else's device.